anchangben/DRUGNEM/README.md

 We introduce a model framework called DRUG-Nested Effects Models (DRUG-NEM) for analyzing heterogeneous drug response data across a population of single cells to optimize and prioritize(rank) combination therapy particularly for single drugs and in general any perturbation response data.
-This algorithm combines (1) Population identi cation, (2) Estimating of desired e ects (3) Nested e ects modeling and (4) Score-Rank analysis to identify and rank multi-target drug combinations from single drug effects measured at the level of single cells.
-The main function drugnemmain takes as input either (1) a folder containing all drug response FCS  les or (2) A data matrix of pooled drug responses for all proteins(columns) across all cells(rows) or (3) a folder with manually gated cells for drug responses from mass cytometry comprising of n drugs and m target (marker) responses on t cells taken from single or several patient samples and returns several pdf  files including both the drug target nested network
+This algorithm combines (1) Population identification, (2) Estimating of desired effects (3) Nested effects modeling and (4) Score-Rank analysis to identify and rank multi-target drug combinations from single drug effects measured at the level of single cells.
+The main function drugnemmain takes as input either (1) a folder containing all drug response FCS  files or (2) A data matrix of pooled drug responses for all proteins(columns) across all cells(rows) or (3) a folder with manually gated cells for drug responses from mass cytometry comprising of n drugs and m target (marker) responses on t cells taken from single or several patient samples and returns several pdf  files including both the drug target nested network